Most computers are just not optimized for high resolution audio streaming.

-The unique USB Disruptor circuit corrects the problem.USB Disruptor works as a system to optimize the digital signal transfer from the computer to the DAC.
+The unique USB Disruptor circuit works as a system to optimize USB DACs.
 The circuit accomplishes three goals:

-- The conductive metal mounting hardware of the USB cable is deactivated to prevent computer noise and other extraneous noise from leaking into the DAC.
+- The USB cable mounting hardware is made non-conductive to block noise from the DAC.

 - The power line is separated from the data lines, like in expensive audiophile USB cables.

 “The USB Disruptor is now a permanent contributor to the pleasure I derive

 in listening to great recorded music.
 Highly recommended.”

 “In all honesty I was not prepared for the level of improvement the unassuming

 USB Disruptor would provide.”

 “The USB Disruptor is one of those products that once its effect is heard,